 At some point, he enlisted in the Army Reserves as an enlisted man.
 He later attended Officer Candidates School and was commissioned a second lieutenant.

-While at Fort Lewis, Washington, the 194th Tank Battalion needed to fill out its roster.
-Daniel was assigned to the battalion and given command of B Company’s third tank platoon.
+The 194th Tank Battalion needed to fill out its roster.
+It is not known if Daniel was assigned to the battalion at Ft.
+Lewis or if he was assigned to the battalion on Angel Island and given command of A Company’s third tank platoon.
 He would later become the administrative officer for the battalion.

 On August 15, 1941, the 194th received orders, from Ft.
 Knox, Kentucky, to go overseas.
 Earlier in 1941, a squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots – who was flying at a lower altitude – noticed something odd in the water.
 He took his plane down and identified a flagged buoy and saw another one in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
 The island had a large radio transmitter.
 The squadron returned to its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.